abpframework/abp/docs/en/UI/Angular/OAuth-Module.md

 # ABP OAuth Package
-The authentication functionality has been moved from the @abp/ng.core to the @abp/ng.ouath since v7.0.
+The authentication functionality has been moved from @abp/ng.core to @abp/ng.ouath since v7.0.

 If your app is version 7.0 or higher, you should include "AbpOAuthModule.forRoot()" in your app.module.ts as an import after "CoreModule.forRoot(...)".